Optionals

 The only thing needed is the main program loop.
 We just print “Command: " to the terminal.

-of checking and just returns us a eventually a new Map
+of checking and just returns us a eventually a new Map.
+As long we get a new Map.

 |